 4. Getting Creative

-A newborn’s essentials list may be significantly shorter than mom and dad’s: They need diapers, clothes, food, a safe place to travel and sleep, and parent cuddles—that’s it.
+A newborn’s essentials list may be significantly shorter than mom and dad’s: They need diapers, clothes, food, a safe place to travel and sleep, and parent cuddles — that’s about it.
 The rest?
 The fancy diaper bag, the 100-in-1 stroller, the matching outfits, even shoes before the baby leans to walk, can be more like nice-to-haves.

 5. Putting Your Savings to Work

-One way to make your savings work hard for you is to set up an online bank account with SoFi Checking and Savings®️.
-There are no account fees, you’ll earn cash back when you spend with partner brands, and earn a higher interest rate than most traditional banks.
-SoFi Checking and Savings®️ also offers joint accounts, so two-parent households can save using one account.
+One way to make your savings work hard for you is to open an online bank account with SoFi Checking and Savings®️.
+There are no account fees and a competitive APY to help your money grow faster.
+Plus you’ll spend and save in one convenient place, which can make life easier for busy parents.

 External Websites: The information and analysis provided through hyperlinks to third-party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.